 This article aims to provide a thorough comparison of mild steel and stainless steel.
 The details will help readers better understand both products and make the right choice when they need to buy steel.

 This article aims to provide a detailed comparison of mild and stainless steel.
-The details below will help readers better understand the material and choose/buy steel wisely.
+The details below help readers understand the material and choose/buy steel wisely.

 What is Mild Steel?

-This is a type of carbon steel with approximately 0.05% to 0.25% carbon content and a small amount of manganese in moderation.
+This type of carbon steel has approximately 0.05% to 0.25% carbon content and a small amount of manganese in moderation.

 Different Types of Mild Steels